Book an appointment using SetMore

 Conservatorship in a Texas child custody case

 What is a conservatorship?
 You have undoubtedly heard of the term custody, but you may never have come across the term conservatorships.
 It may surprise you to learn that the word custody does not appear in the Texas family code.
 Instead, the term that we use to refer to custody is conservatorships.
-In whatever context it is being used, conservatorships refer to one person's ability and authority to make decisions on behalf of another person.
+Conservatorships allow one person to make decisions for another person across various contexts.

-For instance, you can be both a conservator of your child and your elderly mother who has dementia.
-Essentially, the law holds that when one person is not fit or able to make decisions in their best interests for any reason, It is possible to have another person act as a conservator.
-When it is in someone's best interest to make decisions on their behalf, that is called a conservatorship arrangement.
+For instance, you can serve as both the conservator of your child and your elderly mother who has dementia.
+Essentially, the law allows for another person to act as a conservator when one individual is unfit or unable to make decisions in their best interests for any reason.
+A conservatorship lets someone make decisions for another person, believing it to be in their best interest.

 In a child custody case, there are two parents and typically two parenting roles to fill.
 The first role is that of the primary conservator.
-The most notable benefit for a parent to be named the child's primary conservator is that the parent can determine the child's primary residence.
-For example, if you are called the primary conservator of your child during a divorce, you will have the ability to decide where your child lives primarily.
+When named the child’s primary conservator, a parent gains the authority to set the child’s primary residence.
+For instance, if a court designates you as your child’s primary conservator during a divorce, you gain the right to decide where your child lives primarily.
 Almost undoubtedly, you would choose to have your child live primarily with you, and therefore, you would have the upper hand when it comes to time with your child.

 Possession/visitation in a Texas child custody case